The DX4WIN Data Updater (the "Updater Program") helps you update the DX4WIN data files. The Updater Program can update:

 Installation

-IMPORTANT: Because the icon for the Updater Program is similar to the icon for DX4WIN itself (both yellow with red, except with the word Update near the bottom), there may be some confusion trying to tell the two icons apart on your desktop.
+NOTE: Because the icon for the Updater Program is similar to the icon for DX4WIN itself (both yellow with red, except with the word Update near the bottom), there may be some confusion trying to tell the two icons apart on your desktop.
 The Updater Program will try to prevent you from updating any files while DX4WIN is running (see Running the Updater Program below).
 However, if you feel strongly about making the icons different, you can change the Updater Program desktop shortcut icon.
 Right-click on the shortcut icon and choose "Properties".
 When the Properties window comes up, click on the "Change Icon..." button near the bottom (see the Properties example below.
 If the window does not look like that, then you are probably trying to change the properties of the wrong icon.).

 When the "Change Icon" window appears, copy the following file path and paste it into the field labeled, "Look for icons in this file:", just to the left of the "Browse..." button, then type <ENTER>: